 The second most significant vegetation cover type is hardwood dominated woodland.
 At 908,590 acres, woodland makes up 23% of the FSA.
-Relatively little of the vegetation cover found on woodland acreage is actively managed.
-TSS experience in the region confirms that some woodland acreage is managed as rangeland for commercial cattle operations.
-In addition, some hardwood firewood is harvested but there are no sustained commercial removal operations.
+Some woodland acreage is included in fuel breaks and is actively managed in support of defensible communities.
+TSS experience in the region confirms that some woodland acreage is managed as rangeland for commercial livestock operations.